Sullivan Sheet Music and Biography

-We have a selection of arrangements of A Policemans Lot from the Pirates of Penzance on music-scores.com.
+We have a selection of 15 sheet music arrangements of A Policemans Lot from the Pirates of Penzance on music-scores.com.

 Sullivan earned a living teaching, as a church organist and writing hymns.
 He continued to do additional work during his operetta successes which included a time conducting Leeds Triennial Musical Festival and writing choral works.
 These works include Martyr of Antioch, and the cantata The Golden Legend (1886) which was second only in success to Handel’s Messiah!

 Throughout his career, Sullivan was often called upon by Royalty including Queen Victoria.
-He received his knighthood in 1883.
+He received his knighthood from the Queen in 1883.

 Sullivan partnered with like-minded Basil Hood and produced The Rose of Persia which proved very successful.
 Whilst working on his second opera his health deteriorated and he died on 22 November.